Notice to Employees

 General Asbestos Awareness Training

-All UW employees are also required to complete General Asbestos Awareness training.
+All new UW employees are required to complete General Asbestos Awareness training when hired.
 This

 training is available online or in a classroom setting.
-Online training
+This online course

-requires UWNetID and you will need to take the course in one sitting.
-Or you can register for classroom
+requires your UW NetID and you will need to take the course in one sitting.
+Or you can register for classroom training through our training page.
+Registration requires your UW NetID.

 Please see the Asbestos in Your Workplace Poster to learn more about